steventhanna/Argot/README.md

 ## The Name?
 The defintion of argot is "the jaron or slang of a particular group or class".
 Seems like a pretty fitting name for a documentation system.

+## Warning
+This is still a work in progress, so things might break.
+Submitting a bug report is the best way to help me identify issues.

 ## Argot in Action
 Check out [Argot's Wiki](https://github.com/steventhanna/Argot/wiki) where Argot is run against this repo.

+## Installation (for use)
+Coming soon to your favorite package manager.

 ## Installation (for development)
 - Clone the repo